Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-91-the-rising-flood.md

 Outside, the truck pulled up on the road rather than enter the yard.
 Letty’s eyebrows shot up as she watched it rock heavily on its suspension, then her jaw dropped when the near-side door opened and a fucking *giant* squeezed himself out of it.

 There was no other word for him.
 He was taller than the truck, and so wide she had no idea how he’d even fit inside it.
-Especially not when two other men who were *also* giants---but still not nearly as big as the first---emerged alongside him.
+Especially not when two other men who were *also* giants - but still not nearly as big as the first - emerged alongside him.
 They were dressed in fatigues, with black berets, and even from this far away, they made Letty feel tiny.
 Holy *shit* just one of the giant’s arms was way bigger than Letty’s whole *body…*

 *Too* big.
 He was ridiculously too big!
 Human bodies weren’t meant to look like that.
 It was…scary, even if she couldn’t stop looking.
 But that just meant Letty knew who they were at a glance.
 There was only one group of men in all the world who looked like that.